lammps/lammps/doc/src/boundary.rst

 description of both general and restricted triclinic boxes and how to define them.
-General triclinic boxes (arbitrary edge vectors **A**, **B**, and **C**) are converted internally to restricted triclinic boxes with tilt factors (xy,xz,yz) added to skew an otherwise orthogonal box.
+General triclinic boxes (arbitrary edge vectors **A**, **B**, and **C**) are converted internally to restricted triclinic boxes with tilt factors (xy,xz,yz) which skew an otherwise orthogonal box.

-The boundary <boundary> command settings expalined above for the 6 faces of an orthogonal box also apply in similar manner to the 6 faces of a restricted triclinix box (and thus to the corresponding 6 faces of a general triclinic box), with the following context.
+The boundary <boundary> command settings explained above for the 6 faces of an orthogonal box also apply in similar manner to the 6 faces of a restricted triclinix box (and thus to the corresponding 6 faces of a general triclinic box), with the following context.